Metropolia-Smart-Pet-Feeder/smart-pet-feeder/README.md

 # Display and Network Components
 This document is for explaining how the display and network features are implemented.
-I also included a wrapper of esp idf event loop for signaling events between tasks.
-We can consider using this for the whole project.
 I will briefly introduce all three components.
+One important note: I increased the app partition from 1mb to 3mb "single factory app (large)".

 ## Display
 1. SPIBus: Basic spi bus configurations.
 DMA is enabled for pixel data transmission.
 This need to be improved for connecting more SPI device on the same bus.